 In addition to attorney discipline defense, Mr. Lieberman has been a lecturer in law at Columbia Law School teaching legal ethics, has lectured widely, and published numerous articles on the subjects of legal ethics and professional discipline.
-He has testified as an expert in legal ethics in approximately 45 civil and criminal adjudications since 1998, including, among others, disqualification motions, legal malpractice cases, partnership disputes, fee disputes, and numerous issues involving interpretation and application of the Rules of Professional Conduct.
+He has testified as an expert in legal ethics in more than 50 civil and criminal adjudications since 1998, including, among others, disqualification motions, legal malpractice cases, partnership disputes, fee disputes, and numerous issues involving interpretation and application of the Rules of Professional Conduct.

 Mr. Lieberman joined Emery Celli Brinckerhoff Abady Ward & Maazel LLP in 2014.
 He is the past partner-in-charge of the New York office of Hinshaw & Culbertson LLP, and was the subject of an exclusive interview in the March 23, 2011 issue of the New York Law Journal.
 The article, “Q&A with Hal R. Lieberman,” focused on Mr. Lieberman’s long and unique experience handling New York attorney disciplinary cases and legal ethics matters more generally, and his views on the state of New York’s lawyer discipline system from the perspective of a former Chief Counsel to the Departmental Disciplinary Committee.

 “New York Attorney Discipline Practice and Procedure,” book co-author, New York Law Journal, 2014 (updated for 2016).

 Giuliani, Temporary Suspension, Due Process, and “Political Speech”, July 13, 2021.

 The First Department’s New Rules for Attorney Discipline, July 28, 2017.

 New Rules for Attorney Disciplinary Matters: ‘Related Proceedings’, March 20, 2017.